-Schedule of Products Completion Dates A. Continue working with ITS Regional Technical Work Group On-going activity B. Conduct Regional ITS Architecture compliance assessments June 2010 C. Update the Regional ITS Strategic Plan and Architecture April - June 2010 D. Encourage ITS strategies to be considered as part of all roadway and structure projects On-going activity
+A. Continue working with ITS Regional Technical Work Group On-going activity B. Conduct Regional ITS Architecture compliance assessments On-going activity C. Update the Regional ITS Strategic Plan and Architecture On-going activity D. Encourage ITS strategies to be considered as part of all roadway and structure projects On-going activity